jgcfyidev/jgcfyi/content/3-Limits.md

 # 3
 <h1 style="margin:0;">Limits</h1>
-<h4 style="margin-top:0; margin-bottom: 16px;">Derived in Affectionate Relationship to Each Other and our Places</h4>
+<h4 style="margin-top:0; margin-bottom: 16px;">Derived in Affectionate Relationship to Each Other and Our Places</h4>

 As globalized economies accumulate hidden existential debts, institutions seeking to control for risk instead reinforce our